 The Matrix in that can be solved if the emotional architect is very well grounded, conscious, neutral and aware of their own energetic core.
 If you have this skill, never allow yourself to get drained.
 Because the person taking a toll on you can only do so if that is what you have taught that person.

 So you can’t wave it of by blaming.
 You can wave it of by stopping it, and maybe say: “I´m sorry I didn’t see that coming, not your fault, but I need to change our relationship.”

-I have noticed that I need to ask people tangled up in the extorting side of emotional architecture: “Who is the most important person in your life?”
+I have noticed that I need to ask people being so emotional dog gone tired: “Who is the most important person in your life?”

 And apparently this contradicts the blueprint of: being of service, healing others out of emotional pain and such.

 If it contradicts, one has to look at one’s motives, since being of service is a beautiful sacred thing.
 We want it free of distorting agendas, since being of service, and offering kindness and redemption are true celestial manifestations of the better side in us.

 Are you using your energy in a way that leaves you dried out and hollow and are you still convincing yourself that you don’t care about yourself?
 Well, if you don’t care why should others?
 And that is the equation for stating: I’m such a good person, but when I need help and support nobody shows up?

 Why should they, you don’t care about yourself so why should they?
 That is the message you’re sending out.